Space-Korbi/Robateria/README.md

 # Robateria
 This repository is one part of a two part project.
 The first part explains how to set up a robot that can guide you to a shelf in a prototype library.
-The Documentation can be found here: ....
+The Source code dor the robot can be found here: https://github.com/hejazifar/Robateria
 This part is the source code for the Robateria app, which serves as a user interface.
 The app lets you connect to the MSP432P401R LaunchPad via Wifi or Bluetooth.
 After connecting to the MSP432 you can select a book in order for the robot to guide you to the shelf.

 ## Getting Started